SHAIKDRAKSHAVALI/fianlpro/README.md

 ## finalpro:Future Ready Talent Project By Shaik Drakshavali

+Desc: Cooking, cookery, or culinary arts is the art, science and craft of using heat to prepare food for consumption.
+Cooking techniques and ingredients vary widely, from grilling food over an open fire to using electric stoves, to baking in various types of ovens, reflecting local conditions.

 Microsoft-Future-Ready-Talent-Internship-Project This is Front End website

 Web Technologies used: HTML, CSS, JS.